-- turnover reflecting the share of revenue from green activities of investee companies
+- turnover reflecting the share of revenue from green activities of investee companies directly enable other activities to make a substantial contribution to an environmental objective.

 - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.